leobeosab/RyanWise.Me/content/projects/binary-keyboard.md

 ## How to build

 This is built pretty easily with an Arduino micro, 2 buttons( I used Cherry MX keyswitches) and an OLED(optional) display.
 The code is [here](https://github.com/leobeosab/binarykeyboard).
-Download the code and map the the pins for I2C control (2&3) to the oled and 4+5 to the buttons and it will just work.
+Download the code and map the pins for I2C control (2&3) to the OLED and 4+5 to the buttons and it will just work.
 It's super simple.

 ### Part list with links